Egypt's ex-president Mursi buried in Cairo, Islamists mourn

 There was a heavy security presence on Monday night around the Cairo prison where Mursi had been held and in Sharqiya, where security sources said the interior ministry had declared a state of alert.

-There was no noticeable increase in security in central Cairo on Tuesday morning.
-Egyptian media, which is tightly controlled, gave the news little attention.
+No significant increase in security in central Cairo was noticeable on Tuesday morning.

-Just one of the major daily newspapers, the privately owned Al-Masry Al-Youm, put the story on its front page, with other newspapers ignoring the news or carrying a small item on inside pages with no mention that Mursi had been president.

-Mursi’s death will increase international pressure on the Egyptian government over its human rights record, especially conditions in prisons where thousands of Islamists and secular activists are held.

-Amnesty International called for an open investigation.
-A British parliamentary panel reported last year that Mursi received inadequate medical treatment for his diabetes and liver illness and was being kept in solitary confinement, which they warned could put his life in danger.

-The death also comes at a sensitive moment for Egyptian authorities.
-Under Sisi, who as army chief led Mursi’s ouster, they have conducted a relentless crackdown against the Muslim Brotherhood and its followers, but say the group presents a continuing security threat.
+Mursi’s death is a sensitive moment for Egyptian authorities.
+Under Sisi, who as army chief led Mursi’s ouster, they have conducted a crackdown against the Muslim Brotherhood and its followers, but say the group presents a continuing security threat.

 The Brotherhood says it is a non-violent movement.